-I. Administrative Agency IPRs are an Unconstitutional Usurpation of, and Intrusion on, the Article III Separation of Powers and a Denial of the Seventh Amendment Right to a Jury Trial

-A. It is Improper for an Administrative Agency Adjudicative Body to Invalidate Patents because It Violates the Article III Separation of Powers
+- I. Administrative Agency IPRs Are An Unconstitutional Usurpation Of, And Intrusion On, The Article III Separation Of Powers And A Denial Of The Seventh Amendment Right To A Jury Trial - A. It is Improper for an Administrative Agency Adjudicative Body to Invalidate Patents because it Violates the Article III Separation of Powers

 The separation of powers under the United States Constitution is the backbone of our tripartite system of government.
-Conflicts between and among the three branches of government arise in many circumstances relating to the governance of the People and the constitutional authority for a particular branch to exercise its power.
-Recent twenty-first century examples include conflicts over war powers, health care and immigration.
-[2] Ultimately, these conflicts are resolved by the Supreme Court.
+Conflicts between and among the three branches arise in many circumstances relating to the governance of the People and the Constitutional authority for a particular branch to exercise its power.